apache/nuttx/configs/misoc/README.txt

   6. make

+  7. By default, the tools will be at the absolute path:

+       <some-dir>/buildroot/build_lm32/staging_dir/bin

+     Or the NuttX relative path:

+       ../buildroot/build_lm32/staging_dir/bin

-  7. Edit setenv.h, if necessary, so that the PATH variable includes the path to the newly built binaries.
+     The setenv.sh files in these sub-directories are already set to use the relative path.
+It you choose to install the buildroot package in some other location, you may need to edit the setenv.h file so that the PATH variable includes the path to the newly built binaries.

-     By default, the tools will be at:

-       <some-dir>/build_lm32/staging_dir/bin

-     That location can be changed by reconfiguring the .config file.

   See the file configs/README.txt in the buildroot source tree.
 That has more detailed PLUS some special instructions that you will need to follow if you